 A modern RaceRender alternative

 RaceRender is a long-standing, capable desktop tool for Windows and macOS.
-Overspeed runs in your browser, focuses on a clean overlay layer you composite yourself, and lets you save a signature look as a template.
+Overspeed is a native app for Mac and Windows, focuses on a clean overlay layer you composite yourself, and lets you save a signature look as a template.

 The verdict

 RaceRender is the stronger choice for obscure data formats and all-in-one desktop compositing, backed by years of deep configuration options.
-Overspeed excels as a browser-based overlay editor, best suited for a consistent look across many videos, particularly cross-platform access with nothing to install, reusable fully styled templates, and AI-built custom widgets.
+Overspeed excels as a modern overlay editor for Mac and Windows, best suited for a consistent look across many videos, particularly a fast, modern workflow, reusable fully styled templates, and AI-built custom widgets.

 How they compare